Editorial board of ALD info

 Rachel Salzman serves as Chief Scientific Officer of The Stop ALD Foundation (SALD), and has held this position since 2001.
 SALD is a non-profit Medical Research Organization dedicated to employing entrepreneurial approaches and innovative methodology towards effective therapies, cures, and prevention of adrenoleukodystrophy.
 The biomedical interests of the Foundation include gene therapy, hematopoietic stem cells, mesenchymal and other adult stem cells, genomics, and small molecules.
 Rachel also consults for large pharma and biotech in the field of drug development, including preclinical and clinical analysis in a variety of therapeutic areas.
 This consultancy includes advising veterinary pharmaceutical developers and food production industry on nutritional supplements, preventive healthcare, and animal housing conditions/other welfare practices.
 Prior to these roles, Rachel worked in private veterinary practice in both large and small animal medicine for over 10 years.
 She has a D.V.M. from Oklahoma State University and a B.S. from Rutgers University.

-Virginie Bonnamain currently serves as Senior Director Project Management and Operations at Genenta Science, where she manages clinical and project management activities for two parallel immuno-gene therapy studies for oncology indications.
-Virginie has more than 12 years’ experience in Life Sciences R&D and project management, including 6 years in drug development, rare diseases and gene therapy, acquired when working at various academic institutions (University of Nantes Medical School, Mount Sinai School of Medicine and the Cleveland Clinic) and at biotech companies.
+Virginie Bonnamain currently serves as Clinical Scientist at Glycostem Therapeutics, where she manages clinical and project management activities for NK-cell based immunotherapy studies for oncology indications.
+Virginie has more than 12 years’ experience in Life Sciences R&D and project management, including 6 years in drug development, rare diseases and cell & gene therapy, acquired when working at various academic institutions (University of Nantes Medical School, Mount Sinai School of Medicine and the Cleveland Clinic) and at biotech companies.
 In particular, she worked as Clinical Project Manager for a gene therapy study for Adrenoleukodystrophy, and she also contributed to the development of a European academic Consortium for Adrenomyeloneuropathy, aimed at improving patient care and disease understanding.
 Virginie received a MSc in Biological & Medical Sciences in 2006 and a PhD in Neuroimmunology in 2009 from the University of Nantes, France.
 She published 18 scientific publications/book chapters.